ruggeri/tech-notes/randos/automotive/electric-car-charging.md

+# Level 1 Charging

-In the US, if you plug in your electric car to a typical outlet, you are going to charge with 120V.
-Your typical circuit is going to do 20A.
+In the US, if you plug in your electric car to a typical outlet, you are going to charge with 120V AC.
+Your typical circuit is going to do 15A.
-That's 2.4kW of power.
-This is called Level 1 charging.
+But you are only supposed to use 80% of the sustained circuit current capacity.
+You get 12A sustained, and that gives 1.44kW of power.
+You will connect to a typical NEMA 5-15 receptacle.

+If you have a 20A circuit, a NEMA 5-20 receptacle, and the right plug you can charge at 80% of 20A which is 16A.
+That gives 1.92kW.

+The J1772 connector is limited to 16A on 120V power.
+Most vehicles will restrict further to 12A.
+I believe my Rav4 Prime XSE will allow you to select 16A.

+# Level 2 Charging

-The next level up is 240V charging.
+The next level up is 240V AC charging.
 Here you combine the two 120V phases of the residential power.
-You need to install a NEMA 14-50 outlet; this has two live wires, a ground, and a neutral.
-Technically, the neutral won't be used for this application.
-Anyway, you want to install a 50A circuit.
-240V times 50A gives 12kW.

-(Actually, it looks like Tesla sells an adapter for NEMA 6-50 which doesn't have neutral.
-Why would you want neutral anyway?
-I think it's because sometimes you want 120V power to power some of the electronics).
+Depending on the circuit/receptacle, you can charge at 15A (2.88kW, NEMA 6-15), 20A (3.84kW, NEMA 6-20), 30A (5.76kW, obsolete but common
+ungrounded NEMA 10-30 or modern NEMA 14-30), or 50A (9.6kW, no neutral
+NEMA 6-50 or NEMA 14-50, which offers neutral and thus both 120V and 240V connections).
+A Tesla mobile connector has adapters for all these receptacles.
+These adapters are "smart" in that they tell the Tesla mobile connector how much current is available to draw.
+Otherwise, the Tesla mobile connector is just a cable to plug into the car.

 Note: Level 2 charging can also happen at 208V.
 208/120V is common in commercial usage.
 In big box stores and industrial you can have